A. General medical consent is sufficient to perform HIV testing.

-(2) Document all declinations of an HIV test in the medical record of the patient.
+(2) Document all declinations of an HIV test in the medical record of the patient; and

-C. The general informed consent for medical care may specify that an HIV test will be performed.
+D. The general informed consent form for medical care may specify that an HIV test will be performed.

-D. Except as provided under Regulation .07 of this chapter, a health care provider may not be required to obtain consent for HIV testing on a separate consent form.
+E. Except as provided under Regulation .08 of this chapter, a health care provider may not be required to obtain consent for HIV testing on a separate consent form.

-E. Pretest information shall be provided to the patient to be tested for HIV before each specimen is tested.
+F. Pretest information, including counseling for pregnant women, shall be provided to the patient to be tested for HIV before each specimen is tested.

-F. A health care provider providing pretest information shall:
+G. A health care provider providing pretest information, including counseling for pregnant women, shall:

 (1) Provide HIV-specific information:

 (b) In writing;

 (d) Through any combination of §G(1)(a)(c) of this regulation;